antistoopmode/antistoopmode.github.io/docs/mechanics/stats.md

 ---

 # Stats
+Stats increases the offense and defense of your character.
+These can be increased by equipped items, Attributes and certain Skills.

 ## Attributes
 You are able to allocate 4 Attribute Points per level (400 in total) into the following Attributes: